 On December 22, 2017, President Trump signed into law the TCJA that significantly reforms the IRC.
 The TCJA, among other things, contains significant changes to corporate taxation, including reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limitation on the deductibility of interest expense to 30% of adjusted earnings (except for certain small businesses), limitation of the deduction for NOLs generated in taxable years beginning after December 31, 2017 to 80% of current year taxable income, elimination of NOL carrybacks, one time taxation of offshore earnings at reduced rates regardless of whether they are repatriated, reduction or elimination of U.S. tax on foreign earnings (subject to certain important exceptions), immediate deductions for certain new investments instead of deductions for depreciation expense over time, and modifying or repealing many business deductions and credits.
 The CARES Act modifies certain provisions of the TCJA.
-Under the CARES Act, NOLs arising in taxable years beginning after December 31, 2017 and before January 1, 2021 may be carried back to each of the five taxable years preceding the tax year of such loss, but NOLs arising in taxable years beginning after December 31, 2017 and before January 1, 2020 may not be carried back.
-In addition, the CARES Act eliminates the limitation on the deduction of NOLs to 80% of current year taxable income for taxable years beginning before January 1, 2021, and increases the amount of interest expense that may be deducted to 50% of adjusted taxable income for taxable years beginning in 2019 or 2020.
-Notwithstanding the reduction in the corporate income tax rate, the overall impact of the TCJA, as modified by the CARES Act, on holders of our common stock is also uncertain and could be adverse.
+Under the CARES Act, NOLs arising in taxable years beginning after December 31, 2021 may be carried back to each of the five taxable years preceding the tax year of such loss, but NOLs arising in taxable years beginning after December 31, 2020 may not be carried back.
+In addition, the CARES Act eliminates the limitation on the deduction of NOLs to 80% of current years beginning in 2019 or 2020.
+Notwithstanding the reduction in the corporate income tax, the overall impact of the TCJA, as modified by the CARES Act, is uncertain and our business and our financial condition could be adversely affected.
+In addition, it is uncertain if and to what extent various states will conform to the TCJA, as modified by the CARES Act, as modified by the CARES Act, on holders of our common stock is also uncertain and could be adverse.
 You are urged to consult with your legal and tax advisors with respect to such legislation and the potential tax consequences of investing in our common stock.